syncfusion-content/fileformat-docs/FileFormat/PDF/Working with windows phone.md

 # Save the document

-The following code snippet illustrate how to save the PDF document in Windows phone.
+The following code example illustrates how to save the PDF document in Windows phone.

 {% highlight c# %}
 C#: